samiullah997/internet-speed-test-front-end/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Ruby 2.7.0 and Rails

 <!--
 Example command: